Getting started¶

 VBT is powered by its community.
 Financial contributions like yours ensure that the software remains safe to use for years to come.
 Thank you!

-One of VBT's standout features is its ability to represent any trading setup as a set of multidimensional arrays, where each column corresponds to a distinct configuration of a trading strategy and its environment.
-This approach enables you to create and backtest entire grids of parameters at C speed while allowing for detailed analysis using Python's vibrant package ecosystem.
-This delivers the best of both worlds.
+A core idea in VBT is representing each trading setup as a set of multidimensional arrays, where each column corresponds to a distinct configuration of a strategy and its environment.
+That makes it possible to backtest large parameter grids at C speed while still inspecting the results with Python tools, giving you the best of both worlds.
 Learn more.

 Example

-Pull the daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest 20,000 configurations of the MACD indicator in a RAM-efficient way, and visualize the win rate as a function of the MACD parameters, in less than 30 seconds 🧊
+Pull the daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest nearly 20,000 MACD configurations in a RAM-efficient way, and visualize win rate as a function of the parameters, in less than 30 seconds

 from vectorbtpro import *